Morgosh/Clear-Signing-Studio/examples/README.md

-# ERC-7730 Clear Signing Examples
+# Clear Signing Studio Examples

 This directory contains complete examples of ERC-7730 clear signing implementations for different protocols and use cases.